hammingweight/spring_on_oci/4_operations/4_1_command_line_tools/README.md

 $ oci compute instance list --compartment-id ocid1.compartment.oc1..aaaaaaaa ... yq
 ```

 That example would also return results for instances that have been terminated.
-The `oci` commands typically allow filtering.
-For example to get only running instances
+To get only running instances we can issue the previous command with a filter on the
+`lifecycle-state`

 ```
 $ oci compute instance list --compartment-id ocid1.compartment.oc1..aaaaaaaa ... yq --lifecycle-state="RUNNING"
 ```

 You might be surprised that listing instances does not show the public IP addresses of the instances.
 OCI resources do not exist in isolation but have relationships
 with other objects and you sometimes have to perform "joins" to get the information that you're after.
-An IP address is assigned to a VNIC and a VNIC is associated
+An IP address is assigned to a VNIC and a VM is associated
 with a VNIC via a "VNIC attachment" resource.
 In this case, the CLI provides a short cut to list the IP addresses for all all VNICs.
 This query returns the
 IP addresses of our instances